Olympia Snowe: Fiscal policy

 In the 111th Congress, Snowe backed the release of additional Troubled Asset Relief Program (TARP) funds and the American Recovery and Reinvestment Act.
 She opposed President Barack Obama's budget resolution, but pledged to work in a bipartisan manner on health care reform and energy.

 Snowe supported cutting taxes as an economic stimulus.
-In 2003, however, she joined two Republican senators, Lincoln Chafee and John McCain, in voting against the Jobs and Growth Tax Relief Act.
+In 2003, however, she joined two Republican senators, Lincoln Chafee and John McCain, in voting against the Jobs and Growth Tax Relief Reconciliation Act.
 In 2004, she was one of several Republicans to oppose accelerated implementation of the George W. Bush administration's tax cuts, citing budget concerns.

 Foreign policy and national security

 In national security and foreign affairs, Snowe supported President Bill Clinton's engagement in the Kosovo War.
 Following the September 11 attacks, she supported President George W. Bush's invasions of Afghanistan in 2001 and Iraq in 2003.

 Gay rights

 In Snowe's 2006 re-election campaign, she was one of two Republican Senate candidates endorsed by Human Rights Campaign, a gay rights organization.
 Snowe supports abortion rights and gay rights.
 In 2004, she voted against the Federal Marriage Amendment, an amendment banning gay marriage.
 In 2006, she voted against banning gay marriage for a second time.
 While she initially voted to block repeal of "Don't ask, don't tell" legislation, she was one of eight Republican senators to vote for the act's repeal on December 18, 2010, ending the policy.